-In the harsh ideological triumphalism of the early Revolution, Burke identified the imposition of “geometric logic,” of abstract universal principles, upon a people planted in history and in a specific place.
-He predicted how the strict categories of “human rights” will result in nothing but the blasting of French society and its plunging into chaos, which could be only arrested by the use of extreme violence.
+In the harsh ideological triumphalism of the early Revolution, Burke identified the imposition of “geometric logic,” of abstract universal principles imposed as means of utopian re-engineering upon a people planted in history and place.
+He predicted how the strict categories of “human rights” will result in nothing but the blasting of French society and its plunging into chaos, which could only be arrested by the use of extreme violence.

-In that, Burke is the ARCHETYPE of a conservative seeing through revolutionary platitudes and universal principles.
-Nonsense such as the proletariat utopia of the Bolsheviks, the dismantling of the “Four Olds” by Mao’s Red Guards, the “liberation” of the 1960s, and the silly “Open Borders” and anti-“System Racism” movements of our day.
+In that, Burke is the ARCHETYPE of the conservative seeing through revolutionary platitudes and universal principles, naming them for what they are – an attack on the settled lives of ordinary people.
+Burke taught us to identify and unmask the revolutionary zeal, always cloaked by cries for “social justice” wherever it may appear – nonsense such as the proletariat utopia of the Bolsheviks, the dismantling of the “Four Olds” by Mao’s Red Guards, the “liberation” of the 1960s, and the silly “Open Borders” and anti-“System Racism” movements of our day.

-This brings me to the Jewish point.
-For Burke, society is not an “idea” or a manifestation of abstractions, but an alliance.
+For Burke, society is not an “idea,” a creed, or any manifestation of abstractions.
+It is an alliance.
 It is a trust charged by the dead to the living, in keeping for the unborn.
-Society for Burke is a partnership “not only between those who are living, but between those who are living, those who are dead, and those who are to be born.”
-Human custom for Burke is not to be understood through abstraction, but quite the opposite, through prejudice.
+Society for Burke is a partnership “not only between those who are living, but between those who are living, those who are dead, and those who are to be born.” in turn human custom and tradition for Burke is not something to be understood through abstraction, but quite the opposite – through prejudice and piety.

 “In this enlightened age I am bold enough to confess, that we are generally men of untaught feelings; that instead of casting away all our old prejudices, we cherish them to a very considerable degree, and, to take more shame to ourselves, we cherish them because they are prejudices; and the longer they have lasted, and the more generally they have prevailed, the more we cherish them.”

 “Prejudice” for Burke lacked the negative connotation it has today.
-Like Herder’s “Culture”, he means the traditions handed down to us and which form our basis of trust.
-Yet such traditions, being ancient and suffused as they are into our very institutions, cannot necessarily be explained in a “geometric” sense.
+Like Herder’s idea of kultur, he means the traditions handed down to us and which form our basis of trust and cooperation.
+Such traditions, being ancient and suffused as they are into our very institutions, cannot necessarily be explained in a “geometric” or abstract sense.